 Forests that have never been cleared or transformed by humans may be called ancient forest, primary forest, or primeval forest.
 Ancient forest is valuable because it provides a baseline for understanding natural forest ecosystems, and is habitat for a variety of species.
 Old-growth forests are a subset of ancient forests that have been free of disturbance (natural or human) long enough for trees to grow old.
 We discuss the definition of old growth forests in our post what is old-growth forest?

-We have in-depth articles in our forest journal, where you can read about old-growth forest ecology and history, and threats to our forests.
+We have in-depth articles in our Ancient Forest Journal, where you can read about old-growth forest ecology and history, and threats to our forests.

-Explore old-growth forests in Canada and the U.S. using maps, or hiking and canoeing guides.
-Start your explorations using the map below, or check back in a few weeks when an improved version of this map and an old-growth forest database will be available.
+Explore old-growth forests in Canada and the U.S. using our database, maps, or hiking and canoeing guides.
+Start your explorations using the map below, check back as we update and improve this map and our database of old growth forests.